simplemonkey/SourceCodeForBlog/content/posts/Jenkins.md

 **5.1 Create new pipeline and connect SCM and provide Jenkinsfile in the scriptPath.**

-`          `Provide bitbucket credentials if its a private repo
+    Provide bitbucket credentials if its a private repo

-`	 `Configure build triggers - poll scm /build when a change is pushed to bitbucket or cron job     	 schedule every 1 hour
+    Configure build triggers - poll scm /build when a change is pushed to bitbucket or cron job to schedule every 1 hour

-`         `**Cron job to build pipeline every hour**
+**Cron job to build pipeline every hour**